The adventure begins with two world-famous explorers and a passion for the unknown.

 Warned of the dangers that might await, Roosevelt wrote: “If it is necessary for me to leave my bones in South America, I am quite ready to do so.”

 Daily Log: Theodore Roosevelt’s River of Doubt

-Day 2: February 1914.
-Our Rio visit brings an offer to join Brazilian Candido Rondon’s expedition to explore his newly-discovered river in the Amazon basin.
+Day 2: December 1913.
+Our Rio visit brought us an offer to join Brazilian Candido Rondon’s expedition to explore his newly-discovered river in the Amazon basin.
 Kermit will watch over his father’s welfare.
+We’ve arrived at Tapirapoan and are ready to begin the overland trek to the headwaters of the River of Doubt.
 Our group of 19 includes naturalist George Cherrie.

 Day 3: Poor planning.
 That’s our first discovery.
 The provisions are more suited for a New York tea room.
 The heavy, dugout canoes will not navigate white water rapids.
 Our sense of exploration has become somber.
 How will these next few weeks unfold?

-Day 4: Rio de Duvida – River of Doubt – is an apt name for this powerful artery.
+Day 4: February 27, 1914.
+Finally, the river!
+Rio de Duvida – River of Doubt – is an apt name for this powerful artery.
 Making less than a mile and a half in a day, we’ve jettisoned most of the provisions to lighten the floating weight of our canoes.
 There is no need for biscuits and marmalade in the jungle heat.